OpenNMT/OpenNMT-tf/docs/quickstart.md

 ## Step 2: Train the model

 ```
-onmt-main --model_type NMTSmall --config data.yml --auto_config train --with_eval
+onmt-main --model_type Transformer --config data.yml --auto_config train --with_eval
 ```

-This command will start the training and evaluation loop of a small RNN-based sequence to sequence model.
+This command will start the training and evaluation loop of a [Transformer](https://arxiv.org/abs/1706.03762) model.
 The `--auto_config` flag selects the best settings for this type of model.

 The training will regularly produce checkpoints in the `run/` directory.
 To monitor the training progress, some logs are displayed in the console.
 However, to visually monitor the training we suggest using [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard):